agdsn/sipa-content/legal/additional_constitutions.en.md

 glyphicon: glyphicon-tasks
 rank: 2

+The regulations concerning Teams and their budgets can be found [here](/documents/legal/Teamordnung_2015-11-25.pdf).

 Additionally to the general constitution of the AG DSN, the following constitutions hold for the according dormitories, respectively:

 * [Borsbergstraße](/documents/legal/bor/constitution_2014.pdf)